cideM/blog/content/blog/hooks/index.md

 }, [])
 ```

 The solution here is to store the function called in `setInterval` in a reference, with `useRef`[^2].
 The interval is only created once, as can be seen from the empty dependency array.
 But instead of refering to a function from the first render of `<App />`, we access (and call), the most recent version of that function through the reference.
 On each render, we simply update that stored function, by reassigning `savedCallback.current` to a new function using the most recent state.
 We're mutating the reference in place!
-Even though `useEffect` only runs once, it will can access the (mutated) updated function through the reference.
+Even though `useEffect` only runs once, it can access the updated (mutated) function through the reference.

 Fun fact, there's a [tweet](https://twitter.com/dan_abramov/status/1099842565631819776?lang=en) by Dan Abramov where he states that: